 Using the boiler charts and the examples used in: Mixed System Type 1: High System Turndown, a mixed hybrid boiler system can be designed.
-The Priority 1 boilers should be setup so that it keeps the non-condensing boilers from seeing return water temperatures of less than 140 degrees F to ensure a long heat exchanger life.
+The Priority 1 boilers should be setup so as to keep the non-condensing boilers from seeing return water temperatures of less than 140 degrees F to ensure a long heat exchanger life.